 SCEP (click to see video)

-SCEP (pronounced "skep"), requires that multi-family rental properties with two or more occupied units be inspected on a scheduled basis (current schedule is once every three years).
+SCEP (pronounced "skep"), requires that multi-family rental properties with two or more occupied units be inspected on a periodic basis.
 Inspections are done to ensure that the units are safe and habitable.

 For more information about the Systematic Code Enforcement Program, call the Los Angeles Housing + Community Investment Department's Information and Complaint Line at (866) 557-7368.

 Inspectors from the Los Angeles Housing + Community Investment Department schedule each property for a thorough inspection and those properties that do not meet City and State codes are cited.
-Inspectors identify habitability problems which fall under Section 1941.1 of the California Civil Code, the Uniform Housing Code of the State of California, or the Los Angeles Municipal Code.
+Inspectors identify habitability problems which fall under Section 1941.1 of the California Civil Code or the Los Angeles Municipal Code.

 The Department attempts to provide a 30-day notice for scheduled inspections.
 Shorter time frames may be imposed for properties referred by an inspector or other enforcement agency.
 If the inspector finds that a property does not meet City and State codes, a "Notice to Comply" is issued.
 Property owners are given 30 days (or less depending on severity of the violations) to have the needed repairs completed.
 A re-inspection is done to verify that the corrective work was done.